 However, in studying disruptors, I realized that my own industry had to change.
 The hedge fund industry itself has reached a point of maturity, and after disappointing industry performance, many legacy elements ought to be re-considered from a first principles perspective.
 The FACT model includes radical transparency of research, embedded structural alignment between principal and agent, technology to customize exposure to client-specific needs, and substantially lowered fees to drive better net returns to clients.
 Mission-driven companies have a competitive advantage in inspiring talent and not losing focus on the underlying objective.

 For me, investing is a calling because I can think of no other vocation which brings together the confluence of quantitative data analysis, qualitative investigation, interpretation of the broader fluid socioeconomic/political framework, and constant learning.
 In particular, I enjoy looking at international and emerging markets opportunities because of the dynamism, growth, and rapid change.

 Givology is my passion project – our mission is to connect donors to high-impact grassroots education projects and student scholarships.
 Since our founding in 2008, we’ve continued to grow and expand.
 I’ve dedicated a separate section for our work and mission, including our latest developments and campaigns.

 International development is a keen area of interest of mine.
-In the past, I’ve done microfinance research for FINCA international in rural Mexico, worked as a consultant at the World Bank in the Private Sector Development Research Group, worked as a fellow at Opportunity International at Oxford and also for Fundacion Nantik Lum in Madrid, co-founded Youthbank (now Generation Enterprise) and led the initiative as the CFO at the time.
+In the past, I’ve done microfinance research for FINCA international in rural Mexico, worked as a consultant at the World Bank in the Private Sector Development Research Group, conducted research as a fellow at Opportunity International at Oxford and also for Fundacion Nantik Lum in Madrid, co-founded Youthbank (now Generation Enterprise) and led the initiative as the CFO during its initial phase.
 In my spare time, I still read avidly on the subject to learn as much as I can.

 Hobbies / Core Beliefs: